evanwill/_drafts/_notes/cygwin.md

 Download the current installation utility from the [Cygwin site](https://cygwin.com/install.html).
 I suggest the 64-bit version, `setup-x86_64.exe`.
 Once the file downloads, move it to a sensible permanent location as the utility is used to update and make changes to your install.
-For example, move it to `C:\cygwin64` (by default Cygwin uses `C:\cygwin64` as its root directory).
+For example, move it to `C:\cygwin-stuff` (by default Cygwin uses `C:\cygwin64` as its root directory).

-### Graphical installer

-Double click the `setup-x86_64.exe` to use the graphical installer.
+To get started quickly, simply double click `setup-x86_64.exe` to use the graphical installer.

-- choose Download Source: "install from Internet"
-- Select Root Install Directory: the folder selected in this step with become your fake Unix style root directory `/`.
-The default is `C:\cygwin64`, which should work for most users.
-Do not change it to an existing system directory!
-All Cygwin files will be located in this root, so you will risk over writing existing files or causing incompatibilities.
-- Select Local Package Directory: this folder will be for package downloads.
-I usually change it to a new directory in the same location as `setup-x86_64.exe`.
-- Internet connection: use default unless you have a proxy.
-- Download Site: choose a mirror to download from.
-Any should work.
-- Select Packages: This is where you can add additional packages beyond the default install.
-Select "Full" from the "View" drop down menu, then search to find useful packages.
-Click on "Skip" to mark the utility for installation.
-The list is not very user friendly, but poke around until you mark off everything you need.
+However, the awkward interface makes finding and selecting packages very difficult.
+I suggest starting on the command line, which greatly simplifies getting what you want / need.

 ### Command line installer

-Installation and choosing packages can be simplified by using the command line.
 Open Windows `cmd` command prompt in the directory containing `setup-x86_64.exe`.
 Enter the command: